perriera/for_interfaces/linux/README.md

 You'll be prompted to select language, time zone, keyboard layout, and other basic settings.
 - Step 7: Partitioning
     - Decide on the disk partitioning scheme.
-    - For beginners, choosing the option to install Linux alongside existing operating systems (if any) is recommended.
+    - For beginners, choosing the option to install Linux alongside existing operating systems (when any) is recommended.
 - Step 8: Create User Account
     - Provide necessary information to create a user account, including username and password.
 - Step 9: Complete Installation